Whether you have a disability or you do not, here at Wheatland Farm, we believe that you should have the same access to excellent coaching as anyone.

 From therapy to sport

 Here at Wheatland Farm, our equestrian program is designed to bring ALL riders from the very beginning stages of their riding education to the highest levels of competition in the sport.
-Currently, our rider demographics reflect a very inclusive student body: 58% of our riders are traditional, able-bodied athletes; 32% are riders with varying developmental delays in adapted riding lessons, and 10% are para equestrian riders.
+Currently, our rider demographics reflect a very inclusive student body: 58% of our riders are traditional, able-bodied athletes; 32% are riders with varying developmental delays in adapted riding lessons, and 10% are para-equestrian riders.
 That means that almost half of our students are in need of adaptive programming, and half are fully able-bodied.
-66% of our students are female, while 34% are female.
-Of that student body, 45% are children, 27 % are teenagers, and 28% are adults!
+66% of our students are female, while 34% are male.
+Of that student body, 45% are children, 27% are teenagers, and 28% are adults!
 A great mix all around.

 There are several avenues for riders with disabilities including pure therapy, therapy progressing to adaptive sport, and eventually, sport competition.
 Para Dressage is the pinnacle of competitive sport riding for individuals with a 15% or greater permanent, measurable disability.
 Though not all riders with disabilities will qualify for or wish to compete at this level of equestrian sport, many do.
 The video below will help you understand more about the relationship between the journey from therapy to sport, and features Wheatland Farm's Executive Director Muriel Forrest, along with our USEF head Coach for Para Equestrian Dressage, Michel Assouline.